-Your practice website is the mothership of your entire digital footprint.
+Your healthcare practice website is the mothership of your entire digital footprint.
 It’s a dynamic, evolving, interactive experience.
 Your website is the first impression patients have of you when impressions matter the most, and attention spans are non-existent.
+Is it helping build your healthcare practice or scaring patients away?
+We have highlighted 8 healthcare website best practices to help you win more credibility with your patients.

 Your website is where: